rkmalik/Hackathon/programming/competition/javalearning/src/javalearning/learning1/inheritance1/readme.txt

-This class is to learn how to create an instance without the use of the new instance.
+This class creates an instance without the use of the new instance.

 This usess